lanl/singularity-eos/doc/sphinx/src/models.rst

 in units of energy per mole per Kelvin and :math:`\tilde{C_\mathrm{V}}` is the *molar* heat capacity, relatable to the *specific* heat capacity through the molecular weight of the gas.
-Since :math:`\tilde{C_\mathrm{V}} = \frac{5}{2} R` for a diatomic ideal gas, the corresponding Gruneisen parameter shoul be 0.4.
+Since :math:`\tilde{C_\mathrm{V}} = \frac{5}{2} R` for a diatomic ideal gas, the corresponding Gruneisen parameter should be 0.4.

 Gruneisen EOS
 `````````````